-- 1/3 -- Wolf Ecology, Cross Country Skiing, Winter First Aid and Safety - 1/4 Coyote and Fox Ecology, Predator/Prey Class - 1/5- Lynx, Bobcat & Cougar Ecology, Wildcat Sanctuary, Live Raptors Program - 1/6 Mustelid and Bear Ecology, Orienteering - 1/7 Prey Species Ecology, Tracking Presentation and Outside Tracking - 1/8 Tracking at Banning State Park - 1/9 Tracking at Nemadji State Forest - 1/10- Tracking at Sandstone Wildlife Management Area - 1/11- Visit Wildlife Science Center - 1/12- Off - 1/13 Depart for Ely.
-Explore and lunch in Ely.
-Visit International Wolf Center, Radio Telemetry Flights - 1/14 International Wolf Center, Radio Telemetry Flights, Listening Point and tracking.
-Night Hike - 1/15- Tracking, North American Bear Center, Dinner in Town - 1/16- Track in BWCA Wilderness.
-Travel to North Shore of Lake Superior and Solbakken Resort - 1/17 Tracking through transect hikes and skiing.
+- 1/3 -- Wolves, Cross Country Skiing, Winter First Aid and Safety - 1/4 Coyotes & Foxes, Lynx & Bobcats, Predator/Prey Class - 1/5- Orienteering, Predator/Prey, Bears & Mustelids - 1/6 Tracking Presentation and Outside Tracking - 1/7 Tracking at Banning State Park - 1/8 Trip to DNR Regional Headquarters, Grand Rapids, MN.
+Meet with Researchers & Biologists - 1/9- Tracking at Sandstone Wildlife Management Area - 1/10- Visit to University of MN, Wildlife Science Center - 1/11 Depart for Ely.
+Visit Int'l Wolf Center, Radio Telemetry Flights, Dinner in Town - 1/12 International Wolf Center, Radio Telemetry Flights, Listening Point and tracking - 1/13 Tracking in Superior Nat.
+Forest, Dinner in Town, Visit North American Bear Center - 1/14 Hike in BWCA Wilderness.
+Travel to Lake Superior and Solbakken Resort, Dinner Out - 1/15 Tracking through transect hikes and skiing.
 Browse Surveys.
-Road Survey at sunset.
-Readings and Discussion - 1/18 Tracking through transect hikes and skiing.
-Browse Surveys.
-Road Survey at sunset.
-Dinner Out. - 1/19 Explore Cascade Falls St. Park Depart for Audubon Center.
-Visit and Dinner in Duluth.
-Return to Audubon Center - 1/20 Study and homework AM.
+Readings.
+Night Hike - 1/16- Tracking through transect hikes and skiing.
+Browse Surveys. - 1/17 Depart.
+Visit Gooseberry Falls St. Park, Visit Duluth's Canal Park.
+Return to Audubon Center - 1/18 Study and homework AM.
 Final Test PM.
-Evening Fun. - 1/21 Airport Shuttle- we will have you to airport by 10 am DO NOT schedule outbound flights before noon!
+Evening Fun. - 1/19 Airport Shuttle- we will have you to airport by 10 am -

+DO NOT schedule outbound flights before noon!

-Required Forms (also available on our website at www.auduboncollege.org):
+Required Forms (also available on our website at www.audubon-center.org/event/jterm2020):

-- Medical History and Liability form is required.
+Medical History and Liability form is required.
 Please fill out and mail or fax it to the Audubon Center of the North Woods, along with the balance of the fee for the course (unless you've already paid in full).
-THIS IS DUE BY DECEMBER 8, 2017.
-(Course fee is \$1,995, deduct any deposit you have already paid). - Travel information and attendance verification form is required.
-THIS IS DUE BY DECEMBER 8, 2017.
+THIS IS DUE BY DECEMBER 6, 2019.
+(Course fee is \$2,095, deduct any deposit you have already paid).
+Please note that all fees are non-refundable.

+Travel information and attendance verification form is required.
+THIS IS DUE BY DECEMBER 6, 2019.

 Please fill this out and return it along with the Medical History & Liability form and final fee payment.
 If you have any further questions, please do not hesitate to write or call.